 Implications

 The present study confirms that a single immunization against GnRH at 10 wk of age does not affect growth or reproductive performance in boars.
 However, immunization at 10 and 15 wk of age has transient effects on testicular growth and function.
 The results of the present study indicate that it is possible to give boars an immunization against GnRH and then make selection decisions after growth performance has been assessed.
-Boars selected for further consideration as breeders would not receive a second immunization, and our data suggest that there are no negative effects on reproduction occasioned by the first injection.
+Boars selected for further consideration as breeders would not receive a second immunization, and our data suggest that there are no negative effects on reproduction induced by the first injection.
 Boars to be culled would receive the second immunization and could be marketed approximately four weeks later.
 The use of immunological castration in boar studs could increase profitability by eliminating the discounted prices seen when marketing cull boars.
 Though it may be possible to retain for breeding boars that previously received two immunizations, more research is needed to determine the length of time necessary for reproductive performance to return to normal after the second immunization.

 Introduction